2014 Australian Open – Men's singles

 Stan Wawrinka defeated Rafael Nadal in the final, 6–3, 6–2, 3–6, 6–3 to win the men's singles tennis title at the 2014 Australian Open.
-It was his first major title.
-With the win, Wawrinka became the first man outside the Big Four to win a major since Juan Martín del Potro won the 2009 US Open.
-He also became the first man to defeat the top two seeds at a major since Sergi Bruguera at the 1993 French Open, defeating top-seed Nadal and second-seed Novak Djokovic.
+It was his first major title, becoming the first man outside the Big Four to win a major since Juan Martín del Potro at the 2009 US Open.
+Wawrinka was the first man to defeat the top two seeds at a major since Sergi Bruguera at the 1993 French Open, defeating top-seed Nadal and second-seed Novak Djokovic.
 Nadal was attempting to complete the double career Grand Slam; he would achieve the feat eight years later.

 Djokovic was the three-time defending champion, but lost in the quarterfinals to Wawrinka in a rematch of the previous year's fourth-round match.
 This ended Djokovic's 25-match winning streak at the Australian Open, 28-match winning streak overall, and streak of 14 consecutive major semifinals.

-Roger Federer made his 57th consecutive major appearance, breaking the all-time record he had jointly held with Wayne Ferreira.
+Roger Federer made his 57th consecutive major appearance, breaking Wayne Ferreira's all-time record.
+He also made his eleventh consecutive semifinal at this tournament.

 This was the first major appearance for future US Open champion and world No. 3 Dominic Thiem; he lost in the second round to Kevin Anderson.

 Stéphane Robert became the first lucky loser to reach the fourth round, defeating fellow lucky loser Martin Kližan in the third round — the first such encounter at a major since the 1973 Wimbledon Championships.